JackBJ23/Topo-GEN/README.md

 from topo_functions import topo_losses, get_dgm
 topo_losses(point_cloud, true_point_cloud, dgm_true, topo_weights)
 ```
 Where topo_weights is the list of weights asociated to each topological loss: [w_bottleneck0, w_bottleneck1, w_entropy0, w_entropy1, w_ksigma0, w_ksigma1, w_density].
-In order to not use a function, set its weight to 0.
+In order to not to use a function, set its weight to 0.
 Furthermore, dgm_true can be set as None, and it will be automatically generated in the function.

 # Example: TopoVAE